Most articles about persuasion techniques tend to promise quick results.

 There’s no logic, no emotions here; just pure instinct.

 But don’t worry.
-Here are five quick tips to bypass their reptilian brain and make them more likely to accept your idea:
+I’ll give you 5 quick persuasive techniques to make them more likely to accept your idea:

 1. Step into their world – Think about what they care about, what they fear, and what they want to achieve.
 This allows you to tailor your message in a way that resonates with them deeply.